top of page

 Of course!

 Every one of us experiences this from time to time.
-It is a normal human experience for us to get frustrated or anxious during this period of waiting.
+It is a normal human experience for you to get frustrated or anxious during this period of waiting.

 For some people, though, this period of waiting can cause a list of issues.